gayverjr/pyemap/docs/algorithms/surface_exposed.rst

 Residue depth is a measure of solvent exposure that describes the extent to which a residue is buried within the protein structure.
-The parameter was first introduced by Chakravarty and coworkers, and is computed in pyemap using the ResidueDepth module of Biopython, and the freely available program MSMS.
+The parameter was first introduced by Chakravarty [Chakravarty1999]_ and coworkers, and is computed in PyeMap using the freely available program MSMS.
 MSMS computes a solvent-excluded surface by rolling a probe sphere along the surface of the protein, which is represented as atomic spheres.
-The boundary of the volume reachable by the probe is taken to be the solvent-excluded surface The residue depth for each residue is calculated as the average distance of its respective atoms from the solvent-excluded surface.
-In pyemap, the threshold for classifying residues as buried/exposed is:
+The boundary of the volume reachable by the probe is taken to be the solvent-excluded surface The residue depth for each residue is calculated as the average distance of its respective atoms from the solvent-excluded surface [Sanner1996]_.
+In PyeMap, the threshold for classifying residues as buried/exposed is:

 .. math::
    \mathbf{RD \leq}~\mathbf{3.03Å}

-which is the threshold proposed by Tan and coworkers.
+which is the threshold proposed by Tan and coworkers [Tan2009]_.
 Residues 3.03 Å and shallower will be classified as exposed in the final graph;
 those deeper will be classified as buried.